Love Is the Monster: Production

 The film is shot in Canada, such in the rural wilderness of Ontario.

 Release

 In August 2023, it was announced that XYZ Films would handle the film's North American rights, and would launch sales at the 2023 Toronto International Film Festival.
 In May 2025, it was announced that Raven Banner Entertainment would launch global sales for the film at the Marché du Film and its Fantastic Pavilion at the 2025 Cannes Film Festival.

-The film's world premeire was held at the Screamfest Horror Film Festival on October 13, 2025.
+The film's world premiere was held at the Screamfest Horror Film Festival on October 13, 2025.